Asteroids and Comets

 Asteroid Image courtesy of NASA

-Asteroids are rocky structures without atmospheres, and as far as we know, also without life.
+Asteroids are rocky structures without atmospheres, and as far as we know, they are also without life.
+They orbit the sun like planets, but they are much smaller than planets.
 Most of the asteroids in our solar system are located in a group known as the Asteroid Belt which is located between Mars and Jupiter.
-There are hundreds of varying sizes of asteroids within this belt.
-The largest asteroid is still smaller than our moon while the smallest are only about 20 feet across.
-Asteroids are made of various matter, from nickel to iron to volcanic-type materials.
-Each has its own day and year cycle which varies from asteroid to asteroid.
-Most are irregularly shaped and are not much more than a rock.
-Some of the asteroids have moons and some even have rings in the same way that Saturn has rings
+There are millions of asteroids of different sizes within this belt.
+The largest asteroids are hundreds of miles across while the smaller ones are only about 30 feet across.
+The total mass of all the asteroids combined is still less than that of our moon.

 Ceres image